wayne-monical/subway_analysis/subway_analysis.md

     ## [1] 0.3919414

-## Problem 2
+## Mr Trash Wheel

-Here we reading in the 2024 Mr Trash Wheel sheet using the `read_excel` function.
+Mr Trash Wheel is a machine that picks trash from the water with a large wheel.
+We will now analyze how much trash and what kind of trash he picks.
+We begin by reading in the 2024 Mr Trash Wheel sheet using the `read_excel` function.
 We have specified the excel sheet and the data range, and we have rounded the number of sports balls and set it to integer values.
 We also transform the year variable into an integer, so that when we combine this data set with Gwynnda Trash Wheel’s data set, we are able to smoothly bind the rows.
-We have omitted the totalling rows from the original excel sheet, since they do not contain dumpter-specific data.
+We have omitted the totaling rows from the original excel sheet, since they do not contain dumpster-specific data.

 ``` r
 mr_trash =